Hubert Montgomery: Career

 In 1933 he received his first and only senior overseas posting when he was appointed Envoy Extraordinary and Minister Plenipotentiary at The Hague.
 He held this post until his retirement in 1938.

+Honours

 Montgomery was appointed Companion of the Order of the Bath (CB) in the 1920 New Year War Honours, Knight Commander of the Order of St Michael and St George (KCMG) in the 1927 New Year Honours, and Knight Commander of the Royal Victorian Order (KCVO) in 1930.